S-Mae/nfcore-viralrecon-analysis/README.md

 # 🧬 nfcore-viralrecon-analysis
 ### **The Kappa Variant Discovery**

-This repository documents my first end-to-end analysis of **SARS-CoV-2 sequencing data** using the **nf-core/viralrecon** pipeline — from raw FASTQ files to lineage identification of the **Kappa (B.1.617.1)** variant.
+This repository documents my first end-to-end analysis of **SARS-CoV-2 sequencing data** using the **nf-core/viralrecon** pipeline from raw FASTQ files to lineage identification of the **Kappa (B.1.617.1)** variant.

 The project originated from the **Bioinformatics for Biologists course** by Wellcome Connecting Science, where I was introduced to the **nf-core/viralrecon** workflow.
-However, after completing the guided steps, I expanded the analysis independently — troubleshooting, modifying, and extending the workflow to identify variants and mutations in real samples.
+However, after completing the guided steps, I expanded the analysis independently via troubleshooting, modifying, and extending the workflow to identify variants and mutations in real samples.

 ---